Disease in colonial America: Thiamine deficiency

 Unlike some diseases, Thiamine deficiency or beriberi, is a treatable, preventable disease caused by the deficiency of vitamin B1.
 First seen in 1642 by the Dutch physician Jacobus Bontius, it was named for the Sinhalese word meaning weakness-weakness.
 Beriberi is seen in two forms: wet and dry.
 When in the dry form the patient experience pains in their extremities, paresthesias, paralyses, and contractures due to being a paralytic type of disease.
 When beriberi is in its wet form the patient can expect swelling of the extremities and face along with an effusion of fluid into their joints, pleural cavity, and pericardial cavity.
 Beriberi in this form can lead to sudden death.

 New England fishermen first discovered the disease in Colonial America in the 19th century.
 There have been accounts that beriberi was seen in Jamestown with people experiencing swellings and fluxes and high fevers as well as soldiers in the American Civil War who experienced the same symptoms as the disease beriberi.

-Typhoid and dysentery
+Typhoid Fever and dysentery

 Acute bacillary dysentery has a shorter duration than typhoid fever but both cause bloody flux.
 These two diseases are deadly in their own right but when a person has both at the same time it is almost impossible to recover.

 The Typhoid Fever causes a prolonged burning fever, is debilitating, and causes death more often than not.
 It occurs mostly in the hot months of the year but can flare up at any time.
 The first epidemic of the fever was located in Virginia by Reverend Robert Hunt after taking a voyage where Typhoid Fever transpired.
 Typhoid Fever was a huge component of military operations; because many soldiers would become afflicted with the disease the military had a shortage of men.
 More men died from Typhoid Fever than in action or from wounds.